 William J. FitzPatrick

-Gideon Webster Burbank Professor of Intellectual and Moral Philosophy
+Gideon Webster Burbank Professor of Intellectual and Moral Philosophy, University of Rochester

 Associate Editor for Ethics (July, 2013 to present)

 Metaethics: I am interested in defending a robust form of ethical realism that involves a non-naturalistic metaphysics of ethical facts and properties as well as an external reasons theory that allows for the categoricity of moral requirements.
 In addition to critiquing neo-Kantian constructivism, neo-Humean theories of reasons, and naturalistic forms of realism, I also have particular interests in critiquing common appeals to natural teleology and/or evolution in metaethical or ethical arguments.
-I have recently focused especially on providing a realist response to evolutionary debunking arguments, and on related issues in moral epistemology.
-Finally, I am interested in problems concerning normative ignorance and moral responsibility.
+I have recently focused especially on providing a realist response to evolutionary debunking arguments (and similar arguments stemming from work in cognitive science and empirical moral psychology), and on related issues in moral epistemology.
+Finally, I work on problems concerning normative ignorance and moral responsibility.

 Normative Ethical Theory: Much of my work in normative ethics has focused on resisting consequentialism, particularly through defenses of the Doctrine of Double Effect against various recent objections.